The cost of living in Spain is generally lower compared to the USA

 #1.
 Go to homevest.io and create a free account

 #2.
-Upload your documents and apply for credit pre-approval
+Upload your documents and request mortgage offers from top Spanish banks for non-residents

 The Homevest website is user-friendly and easy to navigate.
 You'll need to include the following documents: